tommililja/Farse/README.md

 ]
 ```

-> Note: Farse does not throw any exceptions unless they are unhandled.
-It only catches JsonException and ArgumentNullException, which are thrown when trying to parse invalid JSON.
+> Note: Farse does not throw any exceptions unless something unexpected occurs.